D2KLab/ToModAPI/README.md

     docker rmi hyperted/topic

-# Credits
+# Publications

+If you find this library or API useful in your research, please consider citing our [paper](http://www.eurecom.fr/fr/publication/6371/download/data-publi-6371_1.pdf):

+   @inproceedings{Lisena:NLPOSS2020,
-Pasquale Lisena, Ismail Harrando, Oussama Kandakji and Raphaël Troncy.
-**ToModAPI: A Topic Modeling API to Train, Use and Compare Topic Models** In _2nd Workshop for Natural Language Processing Open Source Software (NLP-OSS)_, November 19, 2020.
+     author = {Pasquale Lisena and Ismail Harrando and Oussama Kandakji and Raphael Troncy}, title =  {{ToModAPI: A Topic Modeling API to Train, Use and Compare Topic Models}}, booktitle = {2$^{nd}$ International Workshop for Natural Language Processing Open Source Software (NLP-OSS)}, year =   {2020}
+   }